exonum/exonum-java-binding/exonum-light-client/README.md

 | Light Client | Exonum | Exonum Java |
 |--------------|--------|-------------|
 | 0.1.0        | 0.10.* | 0.4         |
-_Be noticed, that the table above includes release versions only and does not include snapshot versions_

 ## Prerequisites
 - Java 8 or above is required for using this client